sciactive/nymphjs/packages/query-parser/README.md

 ### search and !search

-An array with a name, then search query.
-True if the named property matches the query.
+Check for full-text search query match.
 Use single quotes to find sequential terms and double quotes to find exact terms.
 Use "or" as the or operator.
 Use "-" before a term as the negation operator.
 Stop words and punctuation are stripped.
 Case insensitive.

 - `name(query)` or `name!(query)`